lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@instructions`
-- Now, we want to count the number of cases of `prevmi` and `prevchd` for each `followup_visit_number`.
+- Now, we want to count the cases of `prevmi` and `prevchd` for each `followup_visit_number`.
-- You will need to use a similar `gather`-`spread` strategy as in a previous exercise.
-- First, use `gather`.
-The key should be "Disease" and the value should be "Cases".
-Specify which columns you want to gather (`prevmi` and `prevchd`).
+- Use `gather`, with key as "Disease" and value as "Cases".
+Gather only the two disease columns.

 `@hint`